ielia/jackson-json-error-instrumentation/README.md

 Also consider picking up from the last added test, instead of having to regenerate the whole JSON for every error item.

+**Will be extremely important to move the counter from the mutagens to a better location, so that if the user needs to build custom mutagens the counters will not be an extra hurdle to deal with.**